• Home

 • It sets a framework that holds directors accountable for their actions, promoting transparency and integrity within the company's management structure.

-• In addition to directors, the Act recognizes the importance of key managerial personnel (KMP) in a company.
+• In addition to directors, the Companies Act also recognizes the importance of key managerial personnel (KMP) in a company.

 • KMP refers to individuals who hold strategic positions, such as the CEO, CFO, or company secretary, and contribute to the efficient operation and administration of the organization.

-• The Company Law Bare Act outlines the qualifications, responsibilities, and obligations of these key personnel.
+• The Company Law Bare Act outlines these key personnel's qualifications, responsibilities, and obligations.

 • It ensures that individuals appointed as KMPs have the necessary skills and experience to carry out their roles effectively.

-• By doing so, the Act strengthens the overall governance framework and ensures that companies have capable professionals driving their operations.
+• The Act strengthens the governance framework and ensures that companies have capable professionals driving their operations.

 • One of the main objectives of the Company Law Bare Act is to establish and maintain high standards of corporate governance.